Am0nymous/RERG/README.md

 the pytorch version tapas model is pytorch_model.bin, which is located at convert_model/tapas_model/

-Altivate Step: fine-tune the tapas model on the MultiNLI corpus
+Alternative Step: fine-tune the tapas model on the MultiNLI corpus

 the MultiNLI corpus can be obtained from https://cims.nyu.edu/~sbowman/multinli/, we remove the netural examples and take one epoch steps for fine-tuning.